Johnny-Knighten/ark-sa-server/README.md

 ### Backups

 Backups can be performed automatically if configured.
 Backups are performed by making a copy the `/ark-server/server/ShooterGame/Saved` directory to the `/ark-server/backups` volume.
 The backups are named using the following format: `server-backup-{datetime}`.
-The backups are compressed using `tar` and `gzip` and are stored in the `/ark-server/backups` volume.
-The backups are not deleted automatically, so you will need to manage them yourself.
+They are compressed as `tar.gz` files by default(can be set to zip via `ARK_ZIP_BACKUPS=True`) and are stored in the `/ark-server/backups` volume.
+You can configure the number of backups to keep using `ARK_NUMBER_OF_BACKUPS`, otherwise you will need to manually delete old backups.

 Backup Automation Options
 * `ARK_BACKUP_ON_SCHEDULED_RESTART` - Backup the server before a scheduled restart
 * `ARK_BACKUP_BEFORE_UPDATE` - Backup the server before an update
 * `ARK_BACKUP_ON_STOP` - Backup the server when the container stops
+* `ARK_SCHEDULED_BACKUP` - Backup the server on a schedule

 **If you are using `ARK_BACKUP_ON_STOP=True`, it is highly recommended you adjust the timeout settings of your `docker run/stop/compose` command to allow the backup process enough time to complete its backup.
 Without doing this, it is likely your backup will be unfinished and corrupt.
 See the [Backup On Container Stop - Docker Timeout Considerations](https://github.com/Johnny-Knighten/ark-sa-server/wiki/Backups#backup-on-container-stop---docker-timeout-considerations) section of the wiki for more details.**